‘Many would not believe that the relationship could be abusive’

 As a society we have become much more aware of the fact that violence and abuse affects younger women in their relationships.
 However, the domestic abuse experienced by older women is nowhere near as recognised.

 ‘Older women don’t know where to get help and in Devon there are no specific services for them,‘ says NDADA CEO Sue Wallis.
-‘Many of our older community’s older people live in isolated rural areas to which they have re-located for retirement.
-Often seen as an idyllic way to live, they are isolating themselves from friends and family at a time when they are more likely to suffer from illness and age related disability.
+‘Many of the older members of our community live in isolated rural areas to which they have relocated for retirement.
+Often seen as an idyllic way to live, they are isolating themselves from friends and family at a time when they are more likely to suffer from illness and age-related disability.
 Imagine being a victim of domestic abuse when the abuser is actually your carer.‘

-Women cared for in the NDADA refuge come from all ages and backgrounds.
+Women cared for in NDADA’s Devon refuge come from all ages and backgrounds.

-‘The film is a stark reminder that even those closest to a women who is being abused may not know what goes on behind closed doors,‘ says Sue.
-‘Any women, of any age, can be forced to live in the invisible prison of domestic abuse- including those with adult children and grandchildren.
+‘The film is a stark reminder that even those closest to a woman who is being abused may not know what goes on behind closed doors,‘ says Sue.
+‘Any woman, of any age, can be forced to live in the invisible prison of domestic abuse – including those with adult children and grandchildren.
 Victim stereotypes are simply not relevant to our understanding of domestic abuse.‘

 North Devon and Torridge has a high proportion of over 60s (30% and 32% of the population respectively compared with 22% nationally).

 ‘We all need to become more aware of the implications of trying to keep our communities safe and healthy,‘ adds Sue.